On Good-for-MDPs Automata: Membership in EXPTIME for GFM

 \subsection{Key Criterion for GFM-ness}

-In order to establish a necessary and sufficient criterion for GFM-ness, we construct two safety automata\footnote{A safety automaton is one where all states are final.
-These automata can be viewed as NFAs where convenient.} $\mathcal S$ and $\mathcal T$.
+To establish a necessary and sufficient criterion for GFM-ness, we construct two safety automata, $\mathcal S$ and $\mathcal T$, where a safety automaton is one where all states are final.
+These automata can be viewed as NFAs where convenient.

 Given a candidate NBW $\C$, we define some notions for the states and transitions.
 We say a state $q$ of $\C$ is productive if $\lang(\C_q) \neq \emptyset$ where $\C_q$ is the automaton obtained from $\C$ by making $q$ the initial state.
 A state $q$ of the NBW $\C$ is called QGFM if the automaton $\mathcal C_q$ is QGFM.
-A transition $(q, \sigma, r)$ is called residual if $\lang(\C_{r}) = \sigma^{-1}\lang(\C_{q})$ \cite{KS2015,BagnolKuperberg2018}.
+A transition $(q, \sigma, r)$ is called residual if $\lang(\C_{r}) = \sigma^{-1}\lang(\C_{q})$ \cite{KuperbergS15,BagnolKuperberg2018}.
 In general, $\lang(\C_{r}) \subseteq \sigma^{-1}\lang(\C_{q})$ holds.
-See Figure~\ref{fig:NBW} for an example of non-residual transitions.
+See \cref{fig:NBW} for an example of non-residual transitions.
 Selecting either of the two transitions from $q_0$ will lose language: when selecting the transition to the left, the word $a\cdot b^\omega$ is no longer accepted.
 Likewise, when selecting the transition to the right, the word $a^\omega$ is no longer accepted.
 Thus, this automaton cannot make the decision to choose the left or the right transition, and neither $(q_0, a, q_1)$ nor $(q_0, a, q_2)$ is a residual transition.

 Now we are ready to define $\mathcal S$ and $\mathcal T$.
 In the NBW $\mathcal S$, we include the states from the candidate NBW $\C$ that are productive and QGFM at the same time.
 We only include the residual transitions (in $\C$) between those states.
 In the NBW $\mathcal T$, we include only the productive states of $\C$ and the transitions between them.
-We then make both $\mathcal S$ and $\T$ safety automata by marking all states final.
-We first show that the criterion, $\lang(\mathcal S) = \lang(\T)$ and $\mathcal S$ is GFG\footnote{GFG as a general property is tricky, but $\mathcal S$ is a safety automaton, and GFG safety automata are, for example, determinisable by pruning, and the property whether or not a safety automaton is GFG can be checked in polynomial time \cite{Colcombet12}.}, is sufficient for $\C$ to be GFM.
+We first show that the following criterion is sufficient for $\C$ to be GFM: $\lang(\mathcal S) = \lang(\mathcal T)$ and $\mathcal S$ is GFG.
+Although GFG as a general property can be subtle, $\mathcal S$ is a safety automaton, and GFG safety automata are determinisable by pruning which can be checked in polynomial time~\cite{Colcombet12}.
 Similar to the proof of \cref{lemma:NBW-GFM}, to show the NBW $\C$ is GFM, we show there exists a strategy for $\C$ such that the syntactic and semantic chance of winning are the same for any MC.